 From time to time, it may be necessary to stop a certain IP address from being allocated to a client.
 This could be necessary due to an address conflict, placement of an administrative device in the subnet that is normally all dynamically assigned via DHCPv6, or simply because you need a client to vacate a certain IP address for other purposes.
-The DHCPatriot supports excluding an IP address from being assigned dynamically.
-Enter the Exclude IP Address area (figure 9.12) under the DHCPv6 menu.
-Type the address that you wish to exclude.
-Add a note if desired and press commit.
-This address will then be excluded from dynamic assignment.
+The

-Add new excluded IP An excluded IP address s will not be handed out dynamically.
-1)Exclude IP Address Enter the IP address to be excluded.
-2)Note (optional) Enter a description if desired.
-Currently configured Get CSV excluded IP addresses: Commit 2620:0:2e50:e8::35 IP Address Note [Delete] Figure 9.12
+An excluded IP address means that the IP address will not be handed out dynamically 1)Exclude IP Address Enter the IP address to be excluded.
+2)Note (optional) Enter a description in desired.
+Commit Currently configured Get CSV excluded IP addresses: 81-4- 2620:0:2e50:e8::35 IP Address Note [Dele te]